novemus/plexus/README.md

 ## Using

 To run the example below you need to install *openvpn*.
-Launch following commands with your arguments from the project directory on each machines.
+Launch following commands with your arguments on each machines.
 Script *exec.sh* will try to establish point-to-point *VPN* connection.

 Command for remote machine:
 ```console